open/close all folders

 - At least Weed's case, his parents' breeds (Akita and Kishu) look similar enough that Weed's appearance is plausible, while a few other characters are considerably less likely.
 The art style is also somewhat notorious for making very different breeds look almost alike (Cross is a Saluki, but her overall build is very similar to the Akitas, for example).

-- In Ginga Nagareboshi Gin, which came before Weed, the trope is somewhat more justified.
+- In Ginga: Nagareboshi Gin, which came before Weed, the trope is somewhat more justified.
 Many of the characters were dogs bred for hunting who ran away or were abandoned, so it makes sense that most of them would be purebred.

-- As for Hanako, who is a purebred Kishu Inu, she brings an interesting wrinkle to the trope that's very much Truth in Television but very rarely mentioned in fiction: she's from an old and highly-prized line, but her proportions aren't quite ideal for the breed and so she was removed from the breeding program.
+- Obscure anime Massugu ni Ikou averts this as a plot point: Mametarou feels a lot of anxiety about being a mixed-breed dog when all of his friends are pedigrees.
+When he finally admits his status to his Cloudcuckoolander girlfriend Hanako, she happily responds, "Then I'll be a crossbreed, too!"
+Hanako herself is a purebred Kishu Inu, but she brings an interesting wrinkle to the trope that's very much Truth in Television but rarely mentioned in fiction: she's from an old and highly-prized line, but her proportions aren't quite ideal for the breed and so she was removed from the breeding program.
 It's not too uncommon for breeders in Real Life to do this, keeping only the animals closest to the breed standard and selling the others as pets (often at a much lower price than a "show quality" animal would go for).

 - Most of the dogs in Hotel for Dogs are purebred, which is a little jarring considering all the dogs in the movie are supposed to be strays.

-- Averted in the Short Story "Herr und Hund" (master and dog) by noone by Dichter And Denker Thomas Mann.
+- Averted in the Short Story "Herr und Hund" (master and dog) by no one by Dichter and Denker Thomas Mann.
 The dog from the title is a mixed-breed pointing dog.

 - The dog anthros in Star Fox are all purebred based.